Doyle Dykes: Biography

 Dykes was a longtime endorser of Taylor Guitars.
 According to owner Bob Taylor, "If I had to pick the artist who most represented the Taylor Guitars brand and who has done the most for us, I would say Doyle Dykes.
 Doyle has represented Taylor Guitars to more players for more years than anyone."
 The Doyle Dykes Signature Model Taylor guitar (“DDSM”) features an amplification system by L.R.
 Baggs.

 On December 23, 2004, Dykes had an operation on a brain tumor in which the surgeon compressed his brain.
 The operation left him with a temporary loss of balance (meaning he had to learn to walk again) and suffered from extreme headaches and nausea for several years afterwards and ultimately left him deaf in his right ear.
 He and his wife, Rita, a high school sweetheart, have been married for at least 37 years and have four children, including daughters named Holly, Heidi and Hayley and a son named Caleb, also an accomplished guitarist.
-He has resided for many years in the Nashville area and is a close friend of Duane Eddy.
-Dykes is an avid collector of old Western movies, including the films of John Wayne, Gene Autry, Roy Rogers and Steve McQueen.
+He has resided for many years in the Nashville area and was a close friend of Duane Eddy.
+Dykes is an avid collector of old Western movies, including the films of John Wayne, Gene Autry, Roy Rogers, and Steve McQueen.
 In 2011 he released a book The Lights of Marfa, a semi-autobiographical book documenting his encounters with God, with numerous Christian references to events in his own life.